 Previously, this magnificent country house, built with the assistance of John Carr in 1758 and set in almost 75 acres of beautiful parkland, had been a private residence.
 The Main Building retains the atmosphere of a spacious home and now accommodates both the impressive library and middle school boarding areas as well as the Head’s Study, Staff Room and administrative offices.

-In 1986, following an initiative by the parents and governors, the school was re-established under a new company, limited by guarantee and registered with the Charities Commission.
-At the same time the school became independent of the Woodard Foundation.
-Since then the school has enjoyed a period of dramatic expansion, investing almost £10 million in new and improved facilities and has gained a reputation for academic excellence.
+In 1986, following an initiative by the parents and governors, the School was re-established under a new company limited by guarantee and registered with the Charities Commission.
+At the same time the School became independent of the Woodard Foundation.
+Since then the School has enjoyed a period of continual development, investing almost £10 million in new and improved facilities and has gained a reputation for academic excellence.

 Mrs Sue Baillie takes over as Head in September 2019 and will lead the QM Family delivering the vision to be at the vanguard of girls’ independent education.